koadman/platypusfarm/darlinglab/software.md

 permalink: /software/
 ---

-### Current software projects
+### Past software projects

-Our group is currently involved in the following software development projects
+Darling lab members have contributed to the following software projects in the past but are no longer actively participating in these projects.

 [**Mauve** - multiple genome alignment](http://darlinglab.org/mauve/mauve.html)<br/>
 Mauve is a software tool to compute whole genome multiple alignments among bacteria and small eukaryotic genomes (usually no bigger than Drosophila).
 The software includes a Java-based visualization module and a set of alignment programs written in C++, available for Linux, Mac, and Windows.
 Source code is currently available on [sourceforge.net](http://sf.net/p/mauve).